NBA Rumors: Kevin Durant Leaving Warriors To ‘Escape From The Shadow’ Of Stephen Curry, Per ‘The Athletic’

 “We have no idea what he’s going to do,” a team source told Isola.
 “Everyone wants him to stay.
 There’s not much more we can sell him on.
 If he leaves, we’ll think of it as being lucky to have him for three great years.”

-Having enough salary cap space for a max free agent, the Los Angeles Lakers are expected to be very aggressive in pursuing Kevin Durant once he parted ways with the Warriors.
+Having enough salary cap space for a max free agent, the Los Angeles Lakers are expected to be very aggressive in pursuing Kevin Durant once he parts ways with the Warriors.
 However, if moving out of the shadow of Stephen Curry is the real reason why Durant will leave the Warriors, teaming up with LeBron James in Los Angeles doesn’t make any sense.
 According to Tim Bontemps of ESPN, if Durant won’t re-sign with the Warriors, the “strong belief” around the league is he’ll be joining the New York Knicks.